aryanagrawal2911/Programming-In-Python/README.md

 Gives an overview and a bit of handwritten notes along with examples in some cases.

 Also houses some of my first programs as a python dev.
+Please do check out the Practice Codes folder as it contains many miscellaneous programs spread over a wide range of utilities and topics.

 Feel absolutely free to contribute to this repository by adding your own beginner-friendly code examples.
 Share your knowledge and help others learn :

 Ensure your code examples are beginner-friendly and well-commented.